Nao-Komatsu/arecu/README.md

 ### What works?

+- Decompile & Decode
   - Unzip the apk file
   - Decompile the apk file using JavaDecompiler
   - Decompile the apk file using Procyon Decompiler
   - Decode the apk file using Apktool

 ## Installation